alanbernstein/dotfiles/README.md

 ### examples of benefits
-`.bashrc-$MACHINE` usually defines `$PSCOLOR1` and `$PSCOLOR2`, which set machine-specific `$PS1` prompt colors.
+* `.bashrc-$MACHINE` defines `$PSCOLOR1` and `$PSCOLOR2`, which set machine-specific `$PS1` prompt colors.
 I use this to visually identify terminals running SSH sessions.

-additionally, `$HOME_SERVER` is used to decide whether any remote config should be used:
+* `.bashrc-not-bigpanda` - tracks home server's dynamic IP for easy SSH access

-* `.bashrc-not-bigpanda` - track home server's dynamic IP for easy SSH access
+* `.alias-$TERMINAL_APP` - provides consistent interface to app-specific escape sequence extensions

-`.alias-$TERMINAL_APP` sets different aliases that allow me to use app-specific escape sequence extensions, without paying attention to what app I'm using. terminology (linux) and iterm (osx) are both capable of displaying images in the terminal, but they use different mechanisms. it might be preferable for one executable/script to handle all cases, but I don't know an easy way to do that at the moment, so this is a better solution.
+terminology (linux) and iterm (osx) are both capable of displaying images in the terminal, but they use different mechanisms. it might be preferable for one executable/script to handle all cases, but I don't know an easy way to do that at the moment, so this is a better solution.